WimJongeneel/scala-interpreter/README.md

 **Functions**

 A function is declared with a single parameter name and an arrow.
+They have their own lexial scoping when the `ClosureTransformer` is being used.

 ```
 a -> a + 2